Ticker

 Stay away from harmful environments and harmful relationships that only reinstate your doubts.
 You are not alone - support matters.

-8. Look After Your Physical and Mental Health
+8. Focus on Your Physical and Mental Well-Being

 • Nutrition

-• Consider journaling on a regular basis or discussing your thoughts with a therapist or mentor.
+Try writing in a journal regularly or talking about your feelings with a therapist or mentor.

 9. Visualize a Self-Assured Future